SpectrumVoid/EAWCozyGlow/README.md

 # EAWCozyGlow

-Submod to add Cozy Glow as an Equestrian conspiracy.
+Submod to add Cozy Glow to Equestria.